JoeLorenzo/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+        To keep a user logged in for a certain amount of time so the login credentials are not sent for every request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+        It hashes a string and it can also keep rehashing the string given a time complexity.
+It also salts the value.

 - [ ] What does bcrypt do to slow down attackers?

+        Introduce what is known a time complexity.

 - [ ] What are the three parts of the JSON Web Token?

+        -The payload which could contain some basic information about the client, such as username.
+        -The options which configures the token to expire at a set time after creation.
+        -The secret.

 ## Minimum Viable Product